padmaja095/SpringProjects/web-customer-tracker-aop/README.md

 **Objective:**
            This project is an application skeleton for a  web customer tracker using Java, Spring MVC, hibernate and aspect oriented programming.
-This application demonstrated the the capabilities of spring MVC framework connecting to database with hibernate to make the application loosely coupled.
+This application demonstrates the capabilities of spring MVC framework connecting to database with hibernate to make the application loosely coupled.

 **Technology and Framework Used:**